aymenbowran/Hello-Planet-Earth/README.md

-# 🚀 DevOps & Cloud Engineering Portfolio
+# 🚀 DevOps & Cloud Engineering QoL

 👋 Hello!
 I'm glad you're here.
 This repository serves as somewhat of a portfolio or if you're just trying to learn, a living collection of **IaC**, **container orchestration**, **monitoring configurations**, and **automation scripts**.